datalad-handbook/book/docs/intro/installation.rst

 If you are on Windows, please note that you should **not** install Python via the Windows store, even if it opens after you typed ``python``, as this version requires additional configurations by hand (in particular of your ``$PATH`` :term:`environment variable`).
 Please instead check the Windows section at the end of the page for more convenient alternatives.

-.. findoutmore:: Python 2, Python 3, what's the difference?
+.. find-out-more:: Python 2, Python 3, what's the difference?

    Python 2 is an outdated, in technical terms "deprecated", version of Python.
    Although it still exist as the default Python version on many systems, it is no longer maintained since 2020, and thus, most software has dropped support for Python 2.